-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 It still would have been a tall task, especially considering the strength of the Golden Bears’ secondary.
 But on Monday, Petersen publicly weighed the pros and cons of making a different decision.

 “If you do (let them score), then you’ve got some timeouts and you can go the other way and have a chance to battle,” he said.
-“The field goal situation (for Cal) was looking pretty good.
+“The field-goal situation (for Cal) was looking pretty good.
 But I knew our guys were going to push hard on the field goal, and they did run the ball.
 They were smart on their clock management.
 They did run it one time, and you’re trying to get the ball out there (and strip it).
 We got a lot of hats on it, but the chances of fumbling there are pretty small odds.”

 The odds were going to be against the Huskies, regardless.
-That would also have been the case if Petersen had used his timeouts more quickly, particularly when he let eight seconds run off in order to ice Thomas prior to the snap with 12 seconds left.
+That would also have been the case if Petersen had used his timeouts more quickly, particularly when he let eight seconds run off in order to ice Thomas before the snap with 12 seconds left.

 But, to clarify, is Petersen saying he regrets not letting Cal score on Sunday morning?